Generic Name: lorcaserin (lor KAS er in)

 Belviq may be habit-forming and should be used only by the person for whom it was prescribed.
 Keep the medication in a secure place where others cannot get to it.

 Tell your doctor if you do not lose at least 5% of your starting weight after taking the medication for 12 weeks.

 Belviq is only part of a complete program of treatment that also includes diet, exercise, weight control, and possibly testing your blood sugar.

-To make sure you can safely take Belviq, tell your doctor if you have any of these other conditions:
+To make sure lorcaserin is safe for you, tell your doctor if you have ever had:

 congestive heart failure;

 slow heartbeats or heart block (especially 2nd or 3rd degree "AV block");

 kidney or liver disease; or